We’re Hiring! Learn more about a career with an impact.

 As Christians living out our faith, it is unsurprising that our beliefs influence our behavior, attitudes and lifestyle choices.
 As Christian professionals, we will not compromise our commitment to our professional code of ethics while providing superior care to our clients who possess differing values or beliefs.

-I affirm that I am a Christian, I have read and agree with White’s Residential and Family Services’ Statement of Faith, and I agree to make lifestyle choices that are consistent with White’s Residential and Family Services’ Statement of Faith.
-I understand that my employment at White’s is contingent upon me living a lifestyle that is consistent with this Statement of Faith.
+I affirm that I am a Christian, I have read and agree with Josiah White’s Statement of Faith, and I agree to make lifestyle choices that are consistent with Josiah White’s Statement of Faith.
+I understand that my employment at Josiah White’s is contingent upon me living a lifestyle that is consistent with this Statement of Faith.

 Mr. Brandt Downing is the Senior Vice President of Lending at First Farmers Bank & Trust.
 Mr. Downing has a Master Degree in Business Administration from Hanover College.
 He has served on the board for over 10 years.
 Mr. Downing is Chairman of the Finance and Investments committees as well as the President of the Board.
 Mr. Downing’s father and grandfather have both served on White’s Board.
 He is actively involved in Northview Christian Church and has coached varsity football at Eastern High School.
 “I hope, through my involvement, I am helping show Jesus’ love to the youth Josiah White’s serves.
 Josiah White’s is transforming these kids’ lives through Christ, and I want to assist in that.”
 Mr. Downing lives in Kokomo, Indiana, with his wife and children.